lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Intended for use in masking and blinding schemes.
 Use RND for high-quality randomness.

-The number is sourced from an LFSR.
+The number is sourced from a local PRNG.
 Reads never stall.
       </td>
     </tr>